melioristic/dm_zoo/README.md

 Installation options will be included in the future.

 ## Roadmap
-This repository is part of a [ECMWF Code4Earth Project](https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction), which takes place between March 1 2023 and September 20 2023.
+This repository is part of a [ECMWF Code4Earth Project](https://github.com/ECMWFCode4Earth/diffusion-models-for-weather-prediction), which takes place between May 1 2023 and September 20 2023.

 ## Contributing
 Script on guidelines for contributions will be added in the future.